Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 >
 > As of May 2025, virtual MACs can be used on High Grade & Scale ranges.
 >
-> If you want to use virtual MACs to configure the network on Proxmox VE on High Grade and Scale servers, you can refer to [this guide](/pages/bare_metal_cloud/dedicated_servers/network_bridging).
+> If you want to use virtual MACs to configure the network on Proxmox VE on High Grade and Scale servers, you can refer to [the network bridging guide](/pages/bare_metal_cloud/dedicated_servers/network_bridging).

 ## Objective